irshad-js/ucRTOS/README.md

 Create a Debug configuration and select **platform/simulators/linux/bin/ucrtos.elf** als target.
 Since the purpose of the simulators is debugging, the executable is always built with debug information.

+### Pointers to remember

+The simulator project file for Visual Studio misses a source file and header file related to magiclantern.
+Locate them and create links for them for successful build.